mockoon/mock-samples/CONTRIBUTING.md

 - features and enhancements: `feature/name-or-issue-number`
 - bug fixes: `fix/name-or-issue-number`

+## Create a new mock sample

+- Create the new mock sample using Mockoon.
+- Test the new mock API and ensure that generated JSON bodies are valid.
+- Export it using the menu `Import/export -> Mockoon's format -> Export current environment to a file (JSON)`.
+- Add the file to the `samples` directory.

 ## Open a pull request

 Open a pull request to be merge in the `main` branch.
 All branches should start from `main` and must be merged into `main`.